 - 3 tablespoons A.1.
 Steak Sauce

-- Small handful each fresh rosemary, thyme, and flat-leaf parsley, finely chopped
+- Small handful each rosemary, thyme, and flat-leaf parsley leaves finely chopped

 - 1 large egg yolk mixed with a little milk

-- 3. Add the remaining tablespoon oil to the pan, along with the onion and garlic, and cook over medium heat until softened, 3 to 4 minutes.
+- Add the remaining tablespoon oil to the drippings in the pan along with the onion and garlic and cook, stirring occasionally, over medium heat until softened, 3 to 4 minutes.
 Add the carrot and celery, reduce the heat to medium-low, and cook for 5 to 6 minutes.

-- 4. Return the meat to the pan, then add the stock or broth, Guinness, canned tomatoes, Worcestershire sauce, steak sauce, and chopped herbs and stir, using a wooden spoon to scrape any bits stuck to the bottom of the pan.
+- Return the meat to the pan, then add the stock or broth, Guinness, canned tomatoes, Worcestershire sauce, steak sauce, and chopped herbs and stir, using a wooden spoon to scrape any bits stuck to the bottom of the pan.
 Season to taste with salt and pepper, then bring to a boil.
 Reduce the heat to low and gently simmer, uncovered, until the meat is tender and the sauce has thickened, stirring occasionally and skimming any fat from the surface, 1 1/2 to 2 1/2 hours.
-[Editor's Note: lf the braising liquid happens to be runnier than what you'd expect in a pot pie, take a look at the Testers Choice comments just beneath the recipe for some clever thickening tactics.]

-- 5. Spoon the stew into a 7-inch-diameter ovenproof pot.
-Let cool completely.
-(If you'd like a nice dome to your pot pie, and, hey, who doesn't, consider adding the filling to a slightly smaller dish.)
+- Spoon the stew into an ovenproof pot or dish about 7 inches in diameter.
+Let cool.
+Alternatively, if you'd like a nice dome to your pot pie—and, hey, who doesn't?!—heap the filling in a slightly smaller baking dish.

-- 7. Brush the outside edge of the pot or dish with water, then gently place the sheet of pastry over the stew, pinching the pastry against the edge of the pot or pie dish to seal. (lf you like, you can crimp the pastry to form a decorative edge.)
-Brush the pastry generously with the egg wash and bake for 30 to 40 minutes, until the pastry is risen and golden brown.
-Serve piping hot.
+- Brush the outside edge of the pot or dish with water, then gently place the sheet of pastry over the stew, pinching the pastry against the edge of the pot or dish to seal. (lf you like, you can crimp the pastry to form a decorative edge.)
+Brush the pastry generously with the egg wash and bake for 30 to 40 minutes, until the pastry is puffed and golden brown.
+Serve hot from the oven.